buhhy/dandelion/README.md

 # Sysadmin Guide

 Run `./command/deploy.sh` to push to Docker Hub and ec2-user@terencelei.com.
-The first time you do this, you'll need to `docker login`.
+The first time you do this, you'll need to create a Docker Hub account that I can add to the Sheepie organization, and then `docker login`.

 ## Exposed ports